joshuamills98/SurfMapProject/README.md

 # Demonstration:

 Unfortunately this was the only video I got to show of it fully functioning as I had to leave in a rush.
-The arrow shows the live swell direction taken from local buoys and the LEDs light up depending on whether the given location will have the right *tide*, *wind* and *swell direction* for it to be fun to surf.
+The arrow shows the live swell direction taken from local buoys and the LEDs light up depending on whether the given location will have the right *tide*, *wind* and *swell direction* for it to be fun to surf (the spot is said to be "working" in surf lingo).
 An LCD displays other useful information such as *tide height*, *water temperature* and *swell height*.
 In the demonstration below the wind is blowing from the east and the swell is southerly, hence no spots are working and so no LEDs light up.

 ![SurfVidGif](https://user-images.githubusercontent.com/57185163/116961187-01590980-ace6-11eb-9022-1296fb13084f.gif)